Chiapas: Pre-Mayan cultures

 While the Mayan sites are the best-known, there are a number of other important sites in the state, including many older than the Maya civilization.

 The oldest sites are in the coastal Soconusco region.
 This includes the Mokaya culture, the oldest ceramic culture of Mesoamerica.
-Later, Paso de la Amada became important.
+Later, Paso de la Amada became important, in this site is built the oldest Mesoamerican ballcourt.
 Many of these sites are in Mazatan, Chiapas area.

 Izapa became an important pre-Mayan site as well.

-There are also other ancient sites including Tapachula and Tepcatán, and Pijijiapan.
+There are also other ancient sites including Tapachula and Tecpatán, and Pijijiapan.
 These sites contain numerous embankments and foundations that once lay beneath pyramids and other buildings.
 Some of these buildings have disappeared and others have been covered by jungle for about 3,000 years, unexplored.

 Pijijiapan and Izapa are on the Pacific coast and were the most important pre Hispanic cities for about 1,000 years, as the most important commercial centers between the Mexican Plateau and Central America.
 Sima de las Cotorras is a sinkhole 140 meters deep with a diameter of 160 meters in the municipality of Ocozocoautla.
 It contains ancient cave paintings depicting warriors, animals and more.
 It is best known as a breeding area for parrots, thousands of which leave the area at once at dawn and return at dusk.
 The state as its Museo Regional de Antropologia e Historia located in Tuxtla Gutiérrez focusing on the pre Hispanic peoples of the state with a room dedicated to its history from the colonial period.